SoniaMalhotraQA/MercedesBenzQAAutomationChallenge/README.md

 ## Results
 * Screenshot will be saved under results/screenshot
-* Text file with highest and minimum price values will saved in results/resultFile.text
+* Text file with highest and lowest price values will saved in results/resultFile.text